malthejorgensen/repx/README.md

 Typical use
 -----------
-Typical use is within a git repository and using the `-i` option.
+Typical use is within a git repository and the `-i` option.
 `-i` will irreversibly change the files passed on the command line so be sure to commit previous changes before running the command.
 Usually you will use `repx`  in tandem with `git grep -l` like